ParthBibekar/Welearn-bot/README.md

 # Welearn-bot
 This is a bot which lets you interact with WeLearn from the command line.
 It can
-- Download all files/resources from multiple courses and organize them in designated folders.
+- Download all files/resources from your courses and organize them in designated folders.
-- List your assignments with details, or just your due assignments.
+- Show your assignments, filter due assignments.

 ## Requirements
 This script runs on `python3`.
 To install all dependencies (`requests` and `bs4`), run